deer-hunt/evargs/README.md

 e.g. specifying `flexible=True` and `default_rule={...}`.

-### `require_all=True`
+### `required_all=True`

 All parameters defined in rules must have values assigned.
-The behavior is equivalent to specifying 'require=True' for each rule.
+The behavior is equivalent to specifying 'required=True' for each rule.

 ### `ignore_unknown=True`